-Booking a getaway and want to try something new this year?
-From eco-excursions in the sun- soaked Carribean to detoxing on the Med, the following seven are holidays that you might not have considered – but definitely should.
+Booking a getaway and want to try something new?
+From eco-excursions in the sun- soaked Caribbean to detoxing on the Med, the following seven are holidays that you might not have considered – but definitely should.

 WHAT: While it’s recognised as the home of chill, Jamaica boasts much more than palm trees and sandy beaches!
 In fact, it’s one of the best places in the world to work up a sweat and get the heart pumping!

 WHY: Cities like Montego Bay and Negril, located in the North West of the island, are the perfect bases for high-adrenalin activities.
 Whether it’s scuba diving, paddle boarding, windsurfing, water-skiing or hobie cat sailing, come equipped with your goggles and trunks, and be prepared to get wet!

 However, it’s not just the Caribbean that deserves your time and attention.
 The River Bumpkin Farm is brimming with exciting eco-excursions activities like river tubing and kayaking down the Martha Brae.
 Elsewhere, allow adventure company Chukka to guide you up, under and over the lively, crystal-clear Mayfield Falls.

 TOP TIP: A talking point at the Half Moon Equestrian Centre is a session simply called Empowerment.
 During this un-mounted encounter, you’ll use body language to create mutual respect and cooperation between you and your horse - ideal for those keen to improve their self-confidence and self-esteem.

 TRAVEL DETAILS: There are charter flights available directly from Dublin to Montego Bay.
 Alternatively, British Airways will get you there from London.